25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - It can take over 3 hours to properly learn and master CloudFormation
 - This section is meant so you get a good idea of how it works
-- We’ll be slightly less hands-on than in other sections
+- We'll be slightly less hands-on than in other sections
-- We’ll learn everything we need to answer questions for the exam
+- We'll learn everything we need to answer questions for the exam
 - The exam does not require you to actually write CloudFormation
 - The exam expects you to understand how to read CloudFormation

 ## Introductory Example

-- We’re going to create a simple EC2 instance.
+- We're going to create a simple EC2 instance.
-- Then we’re going to create to add an Elastic IP to it
+- Then we're going to create to add an Elastic IP to it
-- And we’re going to add two security groups to it
+- And we're going to add two security groups to it
 - For now, forget about the code syntax.
-- We’ll look at the structure of the files later on EC2 Instance
+- We'll look at the structure of the files later on EC2 Instance
-- We’ll see how in no-time, we are able to get started with CloudFormation!
+- We'll see how in no-time, we are able to get started with CloudFormation!

 ## What are resources?